Empty Stocking needs help

 The 25th year of the Empty Stocking Fund has started with a goal of $100,000 and that won’t be met without your help.
-Funds stay in Ector County and help needy families like that of Sadie, not her real name, a mom who recently had a leg amputated.
-She has not been able to return to work and a happy holiday is difficult.
+Funds stay in Ector County and help needy families like that of Liz, a grandmother raising three great-grandchildren while her granddaughter is in jail.

 This family can be helped through the Empty Stocking Fund, an annual fundraising effort by the Odessa American and The Salvation Army.